You paid for the weed and it came with seeds…might as well put those seeds to good use, right?

 In that case, the simpler your grow setup, the more sense it makes to use bag seed.

 If you’ve got a complex setup where you’re optimizing each aspect of growing (lighting, growth medium, nutrients, water, etc.) to maximize yields, it makes no sense to use bag seed.
 You’re optimizing everything else for the best possible results, why would you not optimize the seed selection as well.

 In that case, I recommend an overseas seed banks.
 US seed banks are generally not a problem either, but there is a slightly higher risk, since growing marijuana is a federal crime.
 But it is highly unlikely you would get in trouble.

-Pacific Seed Bank is a great choice, if you are fine buying from a US-based bank.
+They have a center in the US, meaning fast shipping times.
 While the risk is slightly higher sending weed seeds through the mail in the US (but still very small), you get much faster shipping and generally somewhat lower prices, too.

 However, if you’re keeping things as simple as possible, it makes a lot less sense to spend a bunch of money on seeds.
 In this case, I would even go so far as to recommend bag seed, assuming your only other option is to purchase seeds.

 And even though it may take a few tries, once you’ve got a great plant from your bag seed, you can then clone it.
 Now you no longer need to worry about the risk of wasting your time caring for male plants or hermies.

 That said, you spend the same amount of effort and time to grow any weed plant, be it from bag seed or from a seed bank.
 With bag seed, there is a high chance that time and effort goes to waste, so that is definitely something you need to consider carefully.

 Can you afford to have a few wasted attempts, or do you want to ensure you get it right the first time?